Search

 Author

-Amy Kendall is the Next Gen Disabilities and Mental Health Pastor at Saddleback Church and has been on staff there since 2007.
+• Amy Kendall was the Next Gen Disabilities and Mental Health Pastor at Saddleback Church and was on staff from 2007-2024.
 Before working at Saddleback, she worked for 10 years in the educational sector as a behavior specialist, specializing with children on the autism spectrum.
 Amy graduated from Pacific Christian College with her BA in Ministry and from Hope International University with her MA in Marriage, Family, Child Counseling.
 Amy was recently on the board of the Disability Ministry Conference as their vice president and speaks often in regards to disability ministry.
-Amy also has a teenage son with multiple disabilities and mental health struggles and believes that she is a better pastor because she gets the blessing to be his mom.
+Amy also has a teenage son with multiple disabilities and mental health struggles, and she believes that she is a better pastor because she gets the blessing to be his mom.

 Share This Post